I don’t think I’ve ever met a person who didn’t like alfredo pasta.

 Meanwhile, heat a large skillet over medium heat.
 Once hot, add olive oil and garlic, stirring quickly to ensure it doesn’t burn.

-Next, reduce heat slightly and add 4 Tbsp arrowroot or flour and whisk to combine.
-Cook for about a minute and then add almond milk 1/4 cup at a time (adding 1 3/4 cups total, working up to 2 cups later on if needed) and whisk to prevent clumps.
+Next, reduce heat slightly and add arrowroot or flour and whisk to combine.
+Cook for about a minute and then add almond milk 1/4 cup at a time (as original recipe is written, 1 3/4 cups total, working up to 2 cups later on if needed // adjust if altering batch size) and whisk to prevent clumps.
 Cook for 2 minutes.

 Transfer to a blender and add salt, pepper, vegan parmesan cheese, nutritional yeast, garlic powder, and blend on high until creamy and smooth, scraping down sides as needed.
 Taste and adjust seasonings as needed - you want it to be pretty cheesy and salty so don't be shy.